How we do business

 Regular Reviews

 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
 As your circumstances change, your needs will change.
 You must advise us of these changes and request a review of the relevant policies so that we can ensure that your are provided with up to date advice and products best suited to your needs.
-Failure to contact us in relaation to changes in your circumstances, may result in you having insufficient insurance cover and /or inappropriate investments.
+Failure to contact us in relation to changes in your circumstances, may result in you having insufficient insurance cover and /or inappropriate investments.

 Consumers: Duty of Disclosure when completing documentation for new business/renewals and midterm adjustments